 MOD EUR/16A1/74#11225

-58 9.1 a) Pursuant to Article 31 of the International Telecommunication Convention (Nairobi, 1982), special arrangements may be entered into on telecommunication matters which do not concern Members in general.
-Subject to national laws, Members may allow administrations* or other organizations or persons to enter into such special mutual arrangements with Members, administrations* or other organizations or persons that are so allowed in another country for the establishment, operation, and use of special telecommunication networks, systems and services, in order to meet specialized international telecommunication needs within and/or between the territories of the Members concerned, and including, as necessary, those financial, technical, or operating conditions to be observed.
+58 9.1 a) Pursuant to Article 42 of the Constitution Special arrangements may be entered into on telecommunication matters which do not concern Member States in general.
+Subject to national laws, Member States may allow recognized operating agencies or other organizations or persons to enter into such special mutual arrangements with recognized operating agencies or other organizations or persons that are so allowed in another country for the establishment, operation, and use of special telecommunication networks, systems and services, in order to meet specialized international telecommunication needs within and/or between the territories of the Member States concerned, and including, as necessary, those financial, technical, or operating conditions to be observed.

 MOD EUR/16A1/75#11232

-59 b) Any such special arrangements should avoid technical harm to the operation of the telecommunication facilities of third countries.
+59 b) Special arrangements should avoid technical harm to the operation of any telecommunication facilities/services.

 Reasons: Technical harm to any telecommunication facilities should be avoided.